 What makes content marketing even better is that you can track your progress.
 What makes this so great?
 By tracking how your content is performing, you’ll know what topics work and which ones don’t.

-The most common ways to measure content effectiveness involve looking at engagement metrics.
+The most common ways to measure the effectiveness of a B2B content marketing strategy involves looking at engagement metrics.
 The types of metrics you’ll look at depend on where you’re posting content.
 For instance, you can base social media performance on likes, shares, and comments.

 Also, keep an eye on how many visits your content receives over a set period (week/month/quarter).
 It’s also important to look at the search rankings your content receives.
 If things go well, your new piece of content should begin gaining new traffic from the keyword(s) it ranks for.